jaspector

 Town Hall public hours Monday through Friday 8:30 a.m. to 4:30 p.m.

-Typical inspection sequence: Town Code Chapter 48 requires minimum inspections at footers/foundations, framing, insulation, and final.
+Typical sequence: Town Code Chapter 48 requires minimum inspections at footers/foundations, framing, insulation, and final.
 Retaining walls over 4 feet require a final inspection and certificate of compliance.
 Decks and screened porches require footing, framing, and final inspections.

 Building permit required before erecting a building or addition within town limits (Town Code Ch.
 48).
 Building permit also required before structural alteration of any building.
 Zoning permit required before any building, structure, or land use is created, used, or enlarged (Ch.
 155, Section 155-108).
 Decks and screened porches always require a building permit.
 Sheds require a permit if over 80 square feet OR if they have plumbing or electrical.
 Detached garages and carports require a permit if over 100 square feet OR if they have plumbing or electrical.
 Retaining walls over 4 feet in height require a permit.
 Occupancy permit required before a new building or changed-use space is occupied.

-1. Determine whether the project requires a building permit, zoning permit, or occupancy permit from the Town.
+To apply for a building permit in Leonardtown, MD, follow these steps: 1.
+Determine whether the project requires a building permit, zoning permit, or occupancy permit from the Town.
 2. Obtain applicable forms from the Town permit forms page or Town Hall.
 3. For new construction or any project requiring Planning Commission review, submit to the Office of Planning and Zoning.
 4. Commercial projects must obtain State Fire Marshal plan review and approval before the Town will issue a building permit.
 5. Permit application must state the location, size, construction materials, intended use of building or addition and must be accompanied by applicable fee.
 6. A zoning permit is required before a building, structure, or land use is created, used, or enlarged.
 Zoning permit applications go to the Town Administrator or Town Planner.
 7. The Planning and Zoning Commission reviews and approves new houses and commercial developments; Commission meets monthly on the third Monday.
 8. After approval, the building permit is issued by the Commissioners of Leonardtown or their designee.
 Approved permit must be kept on site during construction.
 9. Schedule required minimum inspections through the Office of Planning and Zoning: footers/foundations, framing, insulation, and final.
 10. Inspections are performed by an independent inspection agency or town-assigned personnel designated by the Building Code Official.
 11. After all inspections pass, obtain a certificate of occupancy from the Planning and Zoning Commission before occupancy.

-Other cities in St. Mary's County
+Other jurisdictions in St. Mary's County.

-View all St. Mary's County jurisdictions →
+All St. Mary's County jurisdictions →